blackducksoftware/synopsys-operator/README.md

 # NOTE we are moving components into this repository currently and it is under alot of flux !

-## Perceptor-protoform: a cloud native administration utility for your scanning platform.
+## Perceptor-protoform: a cloud native administration utility for the perceptor ecosystem components:

-Protoform is a cloud native installation utility for blackduck's distributed system framework for scanning platforms over time for perceptor (core), perceptor-convex, perceivers.
+- perceptor
+- perceivers (openshift, kube, ...)
+- perceptor-image-facade
+- perceptor-scan

-To run it:
+To run it, clone this repo and simply run: `install.sh`

-install.sh

-## NOTE

-This is preliminary and has only been tested on openshift 3.6, althogh its predecessor was tested in kubernetes. if your planning to use it and have questions on current stability, file an issue !
+Note that you can easily run without cloning, just pull down `install.sh` and `pre-install.sh` into the same directory.